ericfdunn/manifold-realms/2. Rules/Characters/Attacks.md

 **Range:** Self
 **Duration:** Instantaneous

 Your quick thinking and agility allows you to move and act quickly.
-You can roll one Action die to take the Dash, Disengage, or Hide action as a bonus action
+If you have at least one Action die available, you can take the Dash, Disengage, or Hide action as a bonus action

-!Add dice cost?
 ## Uncanny Dodge
 **Level:** 4
 **Action:** 1 reaction
 **Range:** Self
 **Duration:** Instantaneous

-When an attacker that you can see hits you with an attack, you can use your reaction to halve the attack's damage against you.
+When an attacker that you can see hits you with an attack, if you have at least one Action die available, you can use your reaction to halve the attack's damage against you.

 ## Blindsense
 **Level:** 5
-**Action:** 1 action
+**Action:** 1 bonus action
 **Range:** Close
-**Duration:** 1 minute per Action Die
+**Duration:** 1 round

+If you have at least one Action Die available, you gain blindsense until the start of your next turn.
 Through non-visual senses, you are aware of the location of any hidden or invisible creature in range and your inability to see it doesn't impose disadvantage on your attack rolls against them.
-This effect lasts 1 minute for each Action Die you roll.

-! move to feat
 ## Elusive

 Beginning at 18th level, you are so evasive that attackers rarely gain the upper hand against you.
 No attack roll has advantage against you while you aren't incapacitated.

 !Move to feat?
-## Rage
-**Level:** 1
-**Action:** 1 bonus action
-**Range:** Self
-**Duration:** 1 minute

-In battle you fight with primal ferocity.
-On your turn, you can spend one action die to enter a rage as a bonus action.
-While raging, you gain the following benefits if you aren't wearing heavy armor:

-- You have Advantage on Strength checks and Strength saving throws.
-- You gain a temporary Action Die at the beginning of each turn that lasts for one round.
-- You have resistance to bludgeoning, piercing, and slashing damage.
-- You cannot cast or concentrate on spells

-## Reckless Attack
-**Level:** 2
-**Action:** 1 action
-**Range:** Self
-**Duration:** Instantaneous

-You make one attack with advantage, but if you miss you provoke an attack of opportunity from anyone that threatens you.
-For each Action Die you roll, add +1 to your attack roll and add the total to your damage.

-## Power Attack
-**Level:** 1
-**Action:** 1 action
-**Range:** Self
-**Duration:** Instantaneous

-You attack with a strength based weapon, sacrificing accuracy for additional damage.
-For each Action Die you roll, add you take -1 to your attack roll but add double the total to your damage.

-## Double Attack
-**Level:** 2
-**Action:** 1 action
-**Range:** Self
-**Duration:** Instantaneous

-Roll two Action Dice and attack twice.
-Make a separate attack and damage rolls for each attack and add one of the Action dice to each damage.
-The targets for each attack need not be the same.

 !Move to Spells?
 ## Primeval Awareness